compdemocracy/polis/client-report/README.md

 ## Configuration

-The folowing environment variables can be set when building and running this application.
-If using the top-level `docker compose` configuration, they can be found in the `.env` file there.
+The folowing environment variable can be set when building and running this application.
+If using the top-level `docker compose` configuration, it can be found in the `.env` file there.

-**SERVICE_URL**: The URL of your API Server.
+**SERVICE_URL**: (Optional) The URL of your API Server.
 Set this value if your API Server is not on the same domain as your client-report.
 Currently this is only used in development.

-**S3_BUCKET_PREPROD**: Name of s3 bucket to use for preprod report uploads.

-**S3_BUCKET_PROD**: Name of s3 bucket to use for prod report uploads.

-**REPORT_UPLOADER**: Set to 'local' or 's3'.
-Defaults to 'local'.

 You will also need to have AWS credentials set up at `.polis_s3_creds_client.json` if you are using S3 buckets for deployment.